Photo Credit: VISIT FLORIDA

 It has occurred that guests have ordered steaks and even vegetarian meals and Chef Stockdale’s kitchen gives as much attention to those dishes as to it’s deep sea calling card.
 Also outstanding and much appreciated are the beautiful salads that come out of the kitchen.
 In one of the great ironies of the culinary world, Florida seems stymied by an inability to provide fresh, sweet-tasting fruits, vegetables, and herbs.
 Produce aisles at even the largest grocery chains and the smallest garden stands are full of limp, worn-out fruits and vegetables.
 Somehow, Chef Stockdale is able to sleuth out produce that shines on the plate.

-A salad in regular rotation hits the eye like a flash of sunshine with juicy mango sitting proud on a bed of fresh frisee, dried cranberries and toasted cashews, all tossed with a creamy poppy seed dressing.
+A salad in regular rotation hits the eye like a flash of sunshine with juicy mango sitting proudly on a bed of fresh frisee, dried cranberries, and toasted cashews, all tossed with a creamy poppy seed dressing.

 Photo Credit: VISIT FLORIDA

-But maybe the very best meal at The Temp is the one guests provide themselves.
+But maybe the very best meal at The Temptation Restaurant is the one guests provide themselves.
 After a morning or evening spent 10 miles or so offshore fishing, guests haul in their own catch of the day.
 Chef Stockade prepares it as you like but recommends the “something for everyone” approach: one-third fried, one- third grilled and one-third blackened.
-Served with heaping platters of cole slaw and french fries, it turns a happy day of fishing into a merry day of feasting.
+Served with heaping platters of coleslaw and french fries, it turns a happy day of fishing into a merry day of feasting.
 Order up some longnecks or Bloody Mary’s and the fish stories can get spun late into the day.